sfmohassel/libc.translation/README.md

 A library to help you implement translation using json files to replace .resx files in .net standard projects

-## Breaking and important changes:
+## Breaking and important changes

 - From version 3.0.0 onwards the library only depends on [System.Text.Json](https://www.nuget.org/packages/System.Text.Json).
 - From version 5.0.0 onwards `LocalizationSource` is renamed to `JsonLocalizationSource` to better reflect the purpose of the class.
 From this version we support nested objects (look below the example)

-## Understand the code:
+## Understand the code

-You can read this [article](https://medium.com/@saeidfarahi/c-how-to-use-a-simple-form-of-i18n-instead-of-resource-files-resx-files-26eec9460a88) to understand how the code works.
+You can read this [article](https://sfmohassel.medium.com/c-how-to-use-a-simple-form-of-i18n-instead-of-resource-files-resx-files-26eec9460a88) to understand how the code works.

 ## Why we need this?